zonyitoo/coio-rs/README.md

 }
 ```

-## Exit all pending coroutines when the main function is exited.
+## Exit the main function

+Will cause all pending coroutine to be killed.

 ```rust
 extern crate coio;